emreokcular/emreokcular.github.io/README.md

 <!---Emre Okcular Personal Website
 =======--->

-Experienced senior machine learning engineer consultant with 6+ years of experience in designing, building, testing, deploying and maintaining ML systems, including high-performance real-time streaming analytics and marketing applications, with a software and data engineering background.
+Experienced senior machine learning engineer consultant with 6+ years of experience in designing, building, testing, deploying and maintaining ML systems, including high-performance real-time streaming analytics and marketing applications, with a solid software and data engineering background.
 Specialized in building end-to-end scalable machine learning pipelines and MLOps.

-Currently, as a passionate client-facing ML solution architect with strong communication skills, solving real-world problems from a wide variety of business domains by combining domain knowledge, data science and engineering perspective.
+Currently, as a passionate client-facing ML solution architect with strong communication skills, solving real-world problems from a wide variety of businesses by combining domain knowledge, machine learning and engineering perspective.

 Feel free to reach out!
 Open to exciting ideas, new connections and encounters.